BroWo1/CardCatalog/README.md

 * **Gear:** Filter by specific Camera Bodies or Lenses.
 * **Settings:** Filter by ISO, Aperture, and Focal Length ranges.
 * **Time:** Jump to specific dates with the interactive Timeline Rail.

+### 🗺️ Interactive Map

+* **OpenStreetMap View:** Browse every geotagged photo on a dedicated map page with full-resolution thumbnails as pins.
+* **Smart Clusters:** Pins automatically group together as you zoom out so dense trips stay readable.

 ### 📊 Insights & Stats